-is from God (ULT)
+is from God (ULT) truly belong to God (UST)

-"comes from God"
+Alternate translation: "comes from God"

-has not seen God (ULT)
+has not seen God (ULT) has not known God (UST)

 "Seeing" here is a metaphor that stands for knowing or understanding.
 Alternate translation: "has not experienced God" or "has not believed in God" Also see the UST.
 (See: Metaphor)